 The word gazebo first appeared in the English language in the mid-eighteenth century, but the concept is much older than that.
 The Greeks, Romans, Ancient Egyptians and various Chinese and Japanese dynasties were all devotees of the idea.
 In the US, George Washington and Thomas Jefferson had open-sided ‘pavilions’, and there are some beautiful examples of colonial-style gazebos on the East Coast.

 The world-wide popularity of gazebos, pavilions and pagodas is not hard to understand.
 They are relatively easy to construct, they can be made from a small amount of sustainable timber, they are cheaper than timber summer houses, and they make an elegant focal point in a garden, without obscuring the view beyond.
+You can even consider adding some extras to your garden, like decorative wooden birdhouses, to make it feel more alive.

 A calm place to think, and a place to entertain

 In China and Japan, pavilions were associated with serenity and harmony – a place to meditate or think, sheltered from the elements but not closeted away from them.
 But gazebos are also very convivial spaces.
-They make a flexible and photogenic setting for garden picnics, barbecues and parties, and in the US, are a popular venue for wedding ceremonies.
+They make a flexible and photogenic setting for garden picnics, barbecues and parties, and in the US, are a popular wedding venue ceremonies.

 For parties or day-to-day use, you can furnish them with garden tables and chairs or cushions; and blur the boundaries between garden and gazebo with some container plants or honeysuckle on the columns.
 Festoon them with bunting or fairy lights for a party, or turn down the lighting for a romantic al fresco dinner.